Palmetto Rounds Them Out

 Yes, you have to pay, though it's a negligible amount ($3/person to enter the park, and $2/person, honor system, for the entire day of golf).

-Other Thoughts: Palmetto as a setting has a nice bit of wow factor: the awesome grooming, the sporadic and well-kept water coolers, the quirky decorations, and the presence of two other courses on site made quite an impression on me.
+Other Thoughts: Palmetto as a setting has a nice bit of wow factor: the awesome grooming, the intermittent and well-kept water coolers, the quirky decorations, and the presence of two other courses on site made quite an impression on me.
 As a course, Palmetto isn't overly impressive, it's just really fun: the shorter hole lengths are offset by the enjoyable variety of lines thrown at you, at least when playing from the pros.
 It's a well-executed short course that benefits handily from having two other quality courses on site.
 I didn't like it as much as Oaks, with the latter's longer holes, more serious challenges, and intermittent elevation, but it still makes for an enjoyable round.
 My father, a very casual discer, really enjoyed his round here.

 On the whole, the Blue Angel Park courses combine to make one of the most notable disc golf destinations in the Gulf Region; a local New Orleanian calls it "Disc Golf's Disneyland."
-It's hard to find this kind of variety and quality in such a localized area in the region, and I'm not aware of another single destination that can tout this many holes and of such high quality.
+It's hard to find this kind of variety and quality in such a localized area in the region, and I'm not aware of another destination in the area that can tout this many holes and of such high quality.
 I'd recommend Blue Angel Park to anybody; at the very least you'll find it solid, and you could walk away very impressed.

 Any thoughts or comments?
 Feel free to PM me!
 I always love talking courses and course ratings.